Coronado, California: History

 engines, which set records in distance and speed.
 He started with motorcycle engines, which led him to aviation.
 Coronado's weather and protected bay were attractive and he gained a three-year lease to train military pilots.
 During this time he created a new type of ship-launched seaplane and an amphibious aircraft.

 On New Year's Day 1937, during the Great Depression, the gambling ship SS Monte Carlo, known for "drinks, dice, and dolls", was shipwrecked on the beach about a quarter mile (400 m) south of Hotel del Coronado.

 In 1946, an African-American man from Coronado named Alton Collier was forced off of a San Diego and Coronado ferry by white sailors.
 The case was ruled a suicide until 2024, when the Equal Justice Initiative declared a lynching.

 In 1969, the San Diego–Coronado Bridge was opened, allowing much faster transit between the cities than bay ferries or driving via State Route 75 along the Silver Strand.
 The bridge is made up of five lanes, one of which is controlled by a moveable barrier that allows for better traffic flow during rush hours.
 In the morning, the lane is moved to create three lanes going southbound towards Coronado, and in the evening it is moved again to create three lanes going northbound towards downtown San Diego.

-In 2007, the Coronado Police Department and the city was sued in civil courts after a Coronado police officer in civilian clothes shot multiple times the professional football player Steve Foley.
+In 2007, the Coronado Police Department and the city was sued in civil courts after a Coronado police officer in civilian clothes shot the professional football player Steve Foley multiple times.